Why are my credits jittering (or stuttering, flickering, pulsing, ringing, strobing)?

 A word about Fonts

 Different fonts perform very differently on the screen.
 Something that looks gorgeous in large type in print will not have the same effect in smaller point sizes while scrolling.
-It's especially important to avoid fonts with thin and hairline strokes.
+It's especially important to avoid fonts with thin and hairline strokes (for example, thin or light weights of most fonts, as well as many serif fonts).

 A word about Computer Monitors